Jupiter-mellen/Jupiter-mellen/README.md

 # Peter Mellen — AI & Data Science Github

 Welcome to my GitHub.
-I am a **Computer Science & Artificial Intelligence** graduate with a First Class Honours degree from Coventry University, currently working as a **Support Analyst** in the property technology sector.
+I am a **Computer Science & Artificial Intelligence** graduate with a First Class Honours degree from Coventry University, currently working as a **Support Analyst** in the Facities Management technology sector.
 My expertise spans **machine learning, data analytics, and software development**, with a focus on delivering practical, data-driven solutions.

 ---